primo-io/prototype-documentation/index.md

 <ball casters illu>
 <ball casters picture>

 Now the CNY70.
 Solder the two opposite headers, that must be connected to 5V, together with a wire; then solder three wires to the remaining headers of the CNY70.
-At the end of these wires solder a row of three femal headers, that will be connected later on to the headers on the proto shield.
+At the end of these wires solder a row of three femal headers.
+They will later be connected on to the headers of the proto shield.

-The two cny70 must be placed on the edge of the bottom layer, with the LED and the photoransistot horizontally aligned.
+The two cny70 must be placed on the edge of the bottom layer, with the LED and the phototransistor horizontally aligned.
 To fix them you can use some hot glue (or other types of glue).

 See the picture to understand the location.

 <CNY70 photo>

-Just like for the CNY70, solder two wires to the little flaps that come out of each motor.
-You can twist the two wires to make them more resistent, then at the end, solder them to a row of two female header, just like in the illustration.
+Just as for the CNY70, solder two wires to the little flaps that come out of each motor.
+You can twist the two wires to make them more resistent, then at the end, solder them to a row of two female headers, just like in the illustration.

-Now print the inner drawing with the black and white slices, then glue them on a piece of cardboard (or laser cut wood, that's up to you), cut the perimeter and make a hole in the middle, as they will be inserted between the motor and the wheel.
+Now print the inner drawing with the black and white slices, glue them on a piece of cardboard (or laser cut wood, that's up to you), cut the perimeter and make a hole in the middle, as they will be inserted between the motor and the wheel.
 The white and black slices must point towards the inner side of Cubetto and the distance between the print and the CNY70 must be between 1 and 3 millimeters for the CNY70 to work properly.

 <inner-cubetto-wheel>